microsoft/python-environment-tools/crates/pet-conda/README.md

   - Thus using the `history` file we can find the conda installation folder.
     This is useful in cases where conda environments are created using `-p` option.

-## Known issues

-- Note: pixi seems to use conda envs internall, hence its possible to falsely identify a pixi env as a conda env.
-- However pixi is not supported by this tool, hence thats not a concern.

 ## Miscellanous

 - What if conda is installed in some custom locations that we have no idea about?